Saint Louis University Master of Health Administration Celebrates 75 Years

 Moreover, the residential MHA program regularly modifies the curriculum after consulting with alumni and other executives on what’s needed in tomorrow’s industry leaders.

-The residential MHA program, currently ranked 13th nationwide among graduate programs for health care management by U.S. News & World Report, is designed for a traditional educational experience while connecting students locally to its vast network of 2,500 alumni.
+The residential MHA program is designed for a traditional educational experience while connecting students locally to its vast network of 2,500 alumni.

 Residential students have expanded access to unique case competitions, internships, and fellowship opportunities that serve as a natural plug-in to the professional world.